 Curated annually by the WPSC, the Northwest Patient Safety Conference is the only event of its kind in the Western US, uniting healthcare professionals, providers, patients, families, and caregivers from all care settings for a day of networking and engaging in sessions with industry thought leaders and others invested in improving the patient experience.

-Interested in speaking at the conference?
-Please view our Call for Speakers and Poster Proposals document to learn more!
+Interested in providing a poster at the conference?
+Please view our Call for Poster Proposals document to learn more!

-Check back here in coming months for more on:
+Check back here in coming months for more event details!

 17th ANNUAL NORTHWEST PATIENT SAFETY CONFERENCE